ABOUT ME

 FOREST

-Tom Ovenden
+Dr Tom Ovenden MICFor

 A BRIEF INTRODUCTION

-I’m a forest ecologist with a background in conservation, having worked across a range of projects both in the UK and abroad.
+I’m a forest scientist with a background in conservation, having worked across a range of projects both in the UK and abroad.
 My interests are wide-ranging and encompass anything relating to the ecology of forest ecosystems, both temperate and tropical, with a particular focus on managing forests as complex adaptive systems, forest dynamics and resilience to extreme climatic events with a healthy fascination with mycology (fungi).